Accompanying Finland’s digital democracy on their way to a safe data-driven future, with XBRL

-- Banks have to comply with the Capital Requirement Directive (CRD IV), Single Resolution Fund (SRF) and the Liability Data Report (LDR, for 2019!);
+- Banks have to comply with the Capital Requirement Directive (CRD IV), Single Resolution Fund (SRF) and the Liability Data Report (LDR);

 - Insurance companies, with Solvency II filing; and

-- Pension funds, with the Institutions for Occupational Retirement Provision Directive (IORP II, for 2019!).
+- Pension funds, with the Institutions for Occupational Retirement Provision Directive (IORP II).